Code Pink: Analysis

-In 2007 academic Rachel V. Kutz-Flamenbaum described Code Pink as a group whose protest actions "imply that women's traditional roles as mothers and caregivers give women the moral authority and moral obligation to fight against violence".
+In 2007 political scientist Rachel V. Kutz-Flamenbaum described Code Pink as a group whose protest actions "imply that women's traditional roles as mothers and caregivers give women the moral authority and moral obligation to fight against violence".
 According to Kutz-Flamenbaum, Code Pink draws attention to the differential impact of war on women, and challenges "gender norms by explicitly and implicitly critiquing the relationship between militarism and patriarchy".
+She has argued that the group's reliance on gendered symbolism—positioning women as moral guardians—has attracted both praise and criticism.
 According to historian Samuel Moyn, Code Pink lost significant support after the election of Barack Obama, since it continued to oppose U.S. military interventions regardless of the administration in power.
-Political scientist Rachel V. Kutz-Flamenbaum has argued that the group’s reliance on gendered symbolism—positioning women as moral guardians—has attracted both praise and criticism.